 Ongoing grants from the NDCA and the National Endowment for the Arts have allowed the Art for Life program to grow from 3 sites (Jamestown, Langdon and Pekin) to 14 elder care facilities in 11 communities across North Dakota.
 During the past ten years, The Arts Center has provided countless art programs to our partner’s residents.
 There is great variety in the program offerings–Bluegrass, Irish and Native American flute music; Ice Fishing Decoys, Weaving, Mural Painting, and Ceramic Vase Making; Yoga, Kuchen Making, Sing-A-Longs, Storytelling and Poetry Readings.
 Among the most successful events are those that pair residents and local school children for inter-generational experiences.

 Artist in Residence

 Our Artist in Residence program has had a long standing impact in Jamestown.
 Since 1982 The Arts Center has been hiring professional artists from all across the continent to come live, work, teach and share their talents with the Jamestown community.
 Artist residency activities have included music, drama, creative writing, dance, traditional arts, visual arts, story telling, fiber arts, and the ever popular annual live theater experience.
 Each residency is unique and varies in duration and focus.
-Artists wishing to explore this unique opportunity should contact our Education Coordinator, Myra Olson, to begin the process.
+Artists wishing to explore this unique opportunity should contact our Executive Director, Mindi Schmitz, to begin the process.